tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 ### Failure Cases

+Things fail, that's a fact.
+If that failure causes distress to the end-users, then that's a problem.
+If reported failures from end-users cannot be easily tracked down and diagnosed, then everyone suffers.

-The final questions to ask is: _"Have I handled all failure cases sufficiently?"_.
-This is not just about helping other developers from making mistakes, but also meeting our SLAs with the end-users.
+The obvious question here is _"Have I handled all failure cases sufficiently?"_

+This can involve meny things, such as _handling nulls_, _catching exceptions_,
+_raising exceptions_, _displaying meaninful error messages_, etc.

+### Other Factors

+There are also many other things which might be important to consider, depending on your specific circumstances:

+- **Security**: _"Is my code secure?"_, _"Can any personal details be leaked?"_, _"Are the dependencies up to date?"_, etc.
+- **Logging**: _"Have I logged useful messages?"_, _"Have I logged at the right error level?"_, _"Am I logging any unnecessary noise?"_, etc.
+, **Accessibility**: _Does the design of the feature exclude anyone from using it?_

-There are other categories which you could also fit in here: _Security_, _Regulations_, _Accessibility_, and many more.
-I'll leave it up to you to decide what is appropriate.
+There are many more, but I'll leave it up to you to decide what is appropriate for each situation.

 ## Summary